Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/custom-properties.md

   border-radius: 0.5em;
   font-size: 1em;
   transition: 300ms;
-}

-button:hover {
+  &:hover {
     background-color: var(--fg-color);
     color: var(--bg-color);
   }
+}
 ```

 Now the colors can be edited in one location.

 You'll often want buttons with different colors for different purposes.
-Look at the button styles in Bootstrap.
+Look at the [button styles in Bootstrap](https://getbootstrap.com/docs/4.0/components/buttons/).
 Your goal is to emulate some of these.

 To change the colors and other styles of buttons using custom properties become very flexible.